 Applying to Use the UK to EU Open General Export Licence

-Although the UK to EU Licence has been published it will only come into force when the UK leaves the EU (see government guidance).
-However, companies can register to use the UK to EU OGEL pre-Brexit.
+Although the UK to EU Licence has been published it will only come into force at the end of the transition period (see government guidance).
+However, companies can already register to use the UK to EU OGEL.

 Registrations should be made through SPIRE, the electronic licensing database of the UK Export Control Organisation (ECO).
 SPIRE is used to register for OGELs or to apply for export or trade licences issued by the ECO.
 The ECO has published guidance on the application process.